Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: Choosing a backedge graph

 Let us observe also that: \begin{thm} The tournament $F_6$ has the RSEH-property. \end{thm} \Proof Every component of the backedge graph shown in figure \ref{fig:F6} is a left-star or right-star.
 Let $(v_1\LL v_6)$ be the corresponding numbering: then the non-singleton component of the backedge graph of the numbering $(v_3,v_2,v_4,v_5,v_6,v_1)$ is a clique, so the result follows from \ref{cliques}.
 This proves \ref{F6}.~\bbox

-We deduce \ref{mainthm}, which we restate in a slightly strengthened form: \begin{thm} Let $H$ be a tournament with at most six vertices.
+We deduce our main result \ref{mainthm}, which we restate in a slightly strengthened form: \begin{thm} Let $H$ be a tournament with at most six vertices.
 If $H$ is different from $P_7^-, H_6$ and $\overline{H_6}$ then $H$ has the strong EH-property; and if in addition $H$ is $D_5$-free then $H$ has the rainbow strong EH-property. \end{thm} This is immediate from \ref{minbackedges}, \ref{D5mainthm}, \ref{noD5} and \ref{F6}.